Code-Institute-Submissions/JennyDelaney-Portfolio-Project-2_NovResub/README.md

 ## Features

 -   Responsive on all device sizes.
-On mobile the user may need to reposition and center the game.

 -   Interactive elements